salonipandagale/Employee-Salary-Satisfaction-Attrition-Analysis/README.md

 1. Log transformation of salary to handle skewness
 2. Encoding categorical variables using One-Hot Encoding
 3. Scaling numerical features using StandardScaler
-4. Creation of derived features (if applicable)
+4. Creation of derived features

 These steps ensure the dataset is suitable for machine learning models.